Man repairing broken smartphone, close up photo.

 While it is hard to assess whether companies are purposely shortening the lifespans of electronics, the proportion of defective devices being replaced by consumers grew from 3.5% in 2004 to 8.3% in 2012.

-We’re depleting the world of finite resources and increasing the threat of climate change to buy things that are meant to become waste.
-Things we could repair or upgrade instead.
+We’re depleting the world of finite resources and increasing the threat of climate change by buying things that are intended to become waste.
+Once thrown out, these devices are rarely recycled and often end up incinerated, in landfill or exported outside the EU with a similar fate.

 The good news is that we have an opportunity to rethink the way our products are designed and to reclaim our right to repair.
-As part of a European campaign for the Right to Repair, the EEB demands easy access to repair information, spare parts and repair tools.
-We want a better product design that makes repair possible at a reasonable price.
+As a founding member of the European Right to Repair campaign, the EEB demands easy access to repair information, spare parts and repair tools.
+We want better product design that makes repair possible for a reasonable price.